Michael A. Taylor Preview, Player Props: Twins vs. Pirates

 Michael A. Taylor At The Plate

-- He has hit a home run in 15 games this year (15.0%), homering in 5% of his chances at the plate.
+- In 14.9% of his games this season, he has hit a home run, and 4.9% of his trips to the dish.

-- In 25.0% of his games this year, Taylor has driven in at least one run.
-In 10 of those games (10.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 26 games this year (25.7%), Taylor has picked up an RBI, and in 10 of those games (9.9%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 30 games this year, with multiple runs four times.
+- He has scored in 31 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.